-The school is a serious learning environment which both staff and students are expected to respect and act accordingly.
-The School Rules Policy is issued to Juniors before arrival as part of the Junior Handbook.
+The school is a serious learning environment which both staff and students are expected to treat with respect and to behave accordingly.
+The School Rules Policy is issued to all students before arrival and can be found in the relevant student handbook.

 This covers behaviour in and out of the classroom and the disciplinary procedures which would come into effect if the rules were broken or ignored.
 Staff are expected to set a good example at all times and to encourage good behaviour from the students.
 Students are expected to take responsibility to help to maintain a safe environment in the school and to take care of themselves and others.
 Staff are also aware of the Disciplinary Policy and what sanctions to use and when.
 If in any doubt the Designated Safeguarding Team are always available to advise and assist.